Hamburg Uprising: Aftermath

 The Uprising claimed the lives of 17 police officers, 21 rebels and 61 innocent bystanders.
 Sixty-nine police officers were wounded, along with 175 rebels.
 There were 1,400 people arrested, with 443 tried in a special court.
 In Schiffbek alone, 191 people were arrested and later, in February 1925, had to be tried at the Altona Landgericht because of unrest in Schiffbeck, where the KPD had garnered 32.4% of the vote in the May 1924 election.
 This was the largest of the trials against the Uprising insurgents.

 The Uprising contributed to the deteriorating relationship between the two working class political parties.
 After the Uprising, the Social Democratic Party of Germany (SPD) refused to work with the KPD and even intensified the repression of the KPD by reinforcing the government's positions.
 Rejection by both the Republic and the SPD strengthened the Communists.
-Within the KPD, the Uprising became a heroic legend about the "courageous" few rebels facing a hopeless fight.
-The defeat of the Uprising was interpreted as the consequence of too little centralization and too little obedience to party-oriented structures and evidence that these must be increased.
+Within the KPD, the Uprising became a heroic legend about the courageous few rebels facing a hopeless fight.
+The defeat of the Uprising was interpreted as the consequence of weak centralization and a lack of obedience to party-oriented structures and evidence that these must be increased.

 Sections of the middle class saw in the Uprising their fears of a Bolshevik Revolution confirmed and became more attracted to anti-communist politics.
 As a result, in the 1924 Hamburg Reichstag election, the German National People's Party saw their share of the votes rise from 12% to about 20%, though it quickly dropped back to around 12% in 1928.